 |Monthly income after tax

 It can be hard to tell if you're making progress towards your goals.
 That's why many people turn to rules of thumb, which suggest milestones that you should hit at various ages.

 Fidelity Investments suggests that a person who saves 15% of their annual income starting at age 25 should have 10x their salary saved when they retire at age 67.
 Here are the milestones you should strive for to reach that goal.

 These milestones are averages and do not take into account your goals, how you envision retirement, and other circumstances that are unique to you.
 Based on your goals, debt, and other sources of income, you may need more or less than these milestones to retire comfortably.

 People who are well ahead of these milestones may choose to continue saving aggressively to retire early, spend more in retirement, or leave an inheritance for their heirs.
 Others may ease off the gas a bit and allow themselves to spend more on friends, family, and experiences now versus later.

 When you aren't saving as much as you'd like to hit your goals, there are numerous ways to increase your monthly savings rate.
 These options include spending less, earning more, or adjusting the way you spend your money.
+There are also many great tools, like Monarch Money, that encourage you to foster wealth building habits.
 You can incorporate one or more of these different strategies to boost your savings rate to get closer to your goals.

 Subscriptions may seem inconsequential individually.
 But when you add up $5 here and $10 there for all of the services that automatically hit your bank account or credit card, they really add up.
 While you may use some of these services regularly, you're probably still paying for others that are rarely used.
 You can review your bank and credit card statements to find and cancel them yourself, or use a service like Trim to do it for you.